"

 • Exercising affects appetite, food choices and overall intake.

-• Exercise results in a more inefficient energy use—the muscle converts more energy into heat—increasing energy need.
+• Exercise results in a more inefficient energy metabolism—the muscle converts more energy into heat—increasing energy expenditure.

 Sounds amazing?
 These study results will be very frustrating for 50% of the American population.
 The additional beneficial effects of exercise are only seen in so-called exercise responders.
 Here is the frustrating part: Responders are more likely to be male.